zombiedogz/zombiedogz.github.io/README.md

 # zombiedogz.github.io

-This is a testing site for the moment.
+This is a dev and testing site.